vikas1709/WebDev-Session5/readme.md

 export default apiKey;
 ```

 Refresh the browser.
-Note the new variable.
+Note the new variable in the browser's console.

-Because we exported is as default we can rename on import.
+Because we exported it as default we can rename on import.

+In `myapp.js`:

 ```js
 import foo from './src/config';
 console.log(foo);
 ```

-Modules can only have one default export but _can_ have multiple named exports.
+ES6 Modules can only have one default export but _can_ have multiple named exports.

-A named export:
+A named export in `config.js`:

 `export const apiKey = 'abcdef';`

-requires an import that looks like:
+requires an import that selects it in `myapp.js`:

 ```js
 import { apiKey } from './src/config';